 Interest may be re-added to the debts if you fail to complete the scheme;

-During the period of the scheme you cannot use further credit without receiving prior approval.
+While in DAS you cannot use further credit without receiving prior approval.